shape-outside: ellipse(40% 50% at left); shape-outside: ellipse(closest-side farthest-side at 30%);

 Uses the length from the center of the shape to the farthest side of the reference box.
 For ellipses, this is the farthest side in the radius dimension.

 This example shows an ellipse with an x radius of 40%, a y radius of 50% and the position being left.
-This means that the centre of the ellipse is on the left edge of the box giving us a half ellipse shape to wrap our text around.
+This means that the center of the ellipse is on the left edge of the box giving us a half ellipse shape to wrap our text around.
 You can change these values to see how the ellipse changes.

 The keyword values of